JesusFilm/core/apps/docs/docs/03-basics/03-frontend/05-visual-testing/index.md

 Visual regression testing alone is sufficient for our project.
 Using [Chromatic](https://www.chromatic.com/docs/) with [stories](../storybook/#what-is-a-story) we are able to flag code changes which produce undesired visual effects before releasing to production.

 Currently, we have an 80k snapshot limit per month for visual regression testing.
-To manage this limit effectively and avoid exceeding it, we've introduced a GitHub label called chromatic.
-Assign this label to Pull Requests that require visual testing.
-Please use this label carefully to prioritize critical visual changes, as exceeding our monthly limit could affect our ability to continue testing effectively.
+To manage this limit effectively and avoid exceeding it, we’ve introduced a GitHub label called `chromatic`.
+Assign this label to Pull Requests only when they require visual testing.

+Visual testing is a required GitHub Action check.
+This means you won’t be able to merge to production until you apply this label to your PR if it includes any visual changes.

 ![ChromaticLabel](./chromatic-label.png)